- Contents

 A boolean, indicating whether or not running the test instance's test(s) is asynchronous.

-.
-When a test is run in the browser context, the value of this property is coerced to true
+The value undefined is equivalent to the boolean value false.
+When a test is run in the browser context, the value of this property is coerced to true.
+For a more in-depth discussion, see the section Asynchronous Tests in the JavaScript Testing Framework explainer.

 NOTES